e-money/networks/lilmermaid-13/README.md

 ## Task 6: Participate in Upgrade Module test

 Check list:
+* [ ] Participate in coordination of the upgrade in the [validator hangout group](https://t.me/joinchat/HBB5elfpWv8rADBFhhjbtg).
 * [ ] Install the [TBD]() binaries to `cosmovisor/upgrades/upgrade-test-2/binaries`
+* [ ] Monitor the validator during the upgrade and confirm it successfully completed at the scheduled height.

 ## Task 7: Participate in the mainnet upgrade